giellalt/giellalt.github.io/infra/GettingStartedOnWindows.md

-# Installing HFST, our linguistic compiler
+# Installing our standard linguistic compilers

+## hfst, vislcg3 and apertium

 You need tools to convert your linguistic source code (lexicons, morphology, phonology, syntax, etc.) into usefull tools like analysers, generators,